SalmaKHD/Django-Snippets/README.md

   - Search feature: Allows searching for movies based on title or description
   - Pagination: Returns paginated items for movies list
   - Authentication: Sign-in and Sign-up features across website + protected features
+  - DRF: allows apis with JSON data for movie CRUD operations
+  - JWT: generates and returns access and refresh tokens using simplejwt and protects apis
   - Movie creation: Creating new movies with image upload for movie cover

 Tech Stack